taniapazospuig/object-oriented-programming/README.md

 ## Object-Oriented Programming - Universitat Pompeu Fabra

 This repository contains my group deliverables for the **Object-Oriented Programming** course, a second-year subject in the Bachelor's degree on *Mathematical Engineering on Data Science* at Universitat Pompeu Fabra, Barcelona.
 The deliverables in this repository correspond to the **2023 edition** of the course.

-### About the Course

-- **Theory Instructor**: Anders Jonsson
-- **Lab Instructor**: Pritam Mishra
-- **Institution**: Universitat Pompeu Fabra, Barcelona

 ### Project Details